 If you do not meet one of the above criteria, but feel that you have a medical, personal, or family circumstances that warrant consideration of an approved RCL, you may meet with an L&S College Adviser to discuss your options and the best course of action.

-If you take an unapproved RCL, you will receive a warning email if it is the first time.
+If you take fewer than 13 units in a Fall or Spring semester without approval, you will receive a warning email if it is the first time.
 If you take another unapproved RCL, you will receive a hold on future registration.
-In this case, you will need to meet with an L&S College Adviser to remove the hold.
+If this occurs, you will need to meet with an L&S College Adviser to remove the hold.

-Tuition: Students with an approved RCL are still considered full-time students that pay full tuition and fees (unless approved for a rare tuition reduction.
+Students with an approved RCL are still considered full-time students that pay full tuition and fees (unless approved for a rare tuition reduction currently only available for DSP students who qualify based on disability.
 DSP students should discuss tuition reductions with the DSP office.
-All other inquiries should be directed to the Office of the Registrar.
-As of Fall 2020, L&S does not review requests for tuition reductions.)
+As of Fall 2020, L&S does not review requests for tuition reductions.
+Questions about tuition reductions can be answered by the Office of the Registrar).

 Reduced Course Load: Procedure